CyberSecurityDept/digifor/docs/api_contract_cases_management.md

 **Endpoint:** `POST /api/v1/cases/save-notes`

-**Description:** Save or update notes for a specific case. **Access control based on user role:**
-- **Admin Role**: Can save notes for all cases.
+**Description:** Save or update notes for a specific case. **Full Access**: All roles can save notes for all cases.
+No filtering or access restrictions.
-- **Regular User Role**: Can only save notes for cases where they are the main investigator (cases where `main_investigator` matches user's fullname or email).
-Attempting to save notes for other cases will return 403 Forbidden.

 **Headers:**
 - `Authorization: Bearer <access_token>`